 Choosing the right hardware

 Choosing the right hardware is hard.
-You have to find a low cost miner that doesn’t consume much electricity, but still provides some nice profits.
+You have to find a low-cost miner that doesn’t consume much electricity but still provides some nice profits.
 The best way to mine Ethereum is through specialized GPUs.
-There are multiple places you can look for GPUs that fit your needs, such as on Ebay, Bitcointalk & trusted webshops.
+There are multiple places you can look for GPUs that fit your needs, such as on eBay, Bitcointalk & trusted webshops.
 Beware of fake reviews on these webshops though, so always google “[webshop name] scam”.

 If you’ve found a miner that’s not too far out of your budget, you could try putting the information of the miner in a mining profitability calculator, like https://www.cryptocompare.com/mining/calculator/eth.
 What this calculator doesn’t show, is the noise the miner makes and the space it takes.
 Obviously, you must do your research

-If you’re not sure whether it would be wise to buy a miner or not, you could try asking people in the Mining Support section of Bitcointalk or on an other site.
+If you’re not sure whether it would be wise to buy a miner or not, you could try asking people in the Mining Support section of Bitcointalk or on the other site.
 It’s definitely not an easy choice and mistakes are made very often.

 Cooling, Power supply, etc.